joycexjl/BackgroundMatting/README.md

    - **P3M Dataset**: [Download Link](https://paperswithcode.com/dataset/p3m-10k)
    - **BG20K Dataset**: [Download Link](https://paperswithcode.com/dataset/bg-20k)

-   Place the datasets in the `dataset/` directory on your local machine.
+   Place the datasets on your local machine and change `data_path.py` to the corresponding path.

 2. **Transfer the Datasets to the Cluster**